 - Conclusion No. 3: The exemption for sales of insurance products that are securities under federal securities laws, such as variable annuities, was transferred to the proposed “Best Interest Contract Exemption” or “BICE,” which has a number of new and difficult conditions.

 These rules are complex and this email provides a brief summary of our conclusions.
-To understand the rationale for these conclusions, click here
+Please reach out to one of the contacts below for more information.